Melikset Khachiyan: Biography

 He competed at the Chess Olympiad of 1996, at the World Team Chess Championship of 1997, where the Armenia national chess team won bronze, their first World Team Championship medal, and at the European Chess Club Cup of 1997.

-He was the first coach of Levon Aronian.
+He was the second coach of Levon Aronian.
 Currently, he is the coach of Samuel Sevian and of the American women national chess team.